 High-Energy Density Physics: The objective of the HEDP initiative is to add capabilities to the FLASH code to make it a highly capable toolset for the academic HEDP community.
 The initiative is jointly funded by the U.S. Department of Energy (DOE) Advanced Simulation and Computing Program in the National Nuclear Security Administration and the (DOE) Office of Advanced Scientific Computing Research in the Office of Science.

-Fluid-Structure Interaction: The object of this project is to develop petascale tools applicable to multi-body, fluid-structure interactions in laminar and turbulent flows.
+Fluid-Structure Interaction: The object of this project was to develop petascale tools applicable to multi-body, fluid-structure interactions in laminar and turbulent flows.
 In particular the project targeted applications in dense suspensions of deformable particles, such as whole-blood simulations from first principles.
-It is an NSF-funded collaborative project involving a multidisciplinary team from the University of Maryland and the University of Chicago with expertise in computational mechanics, multiscale modeling and parallel computing.
+It was an NSF-funded collaborative project involving a multidisciplinary team from the University of Maryland and the University of Chicago with expertise in computational mechanics, multiscale modeling and parallel computing.

-Implicit Solvers: The aim of this NSF-funded project is to implement a fully implicit solver in FLASH for stiff hyperbolic and parabolic systems.
+Implicit Solvers: The aim of this NSF-funded project was to implement a fully implicit solver in FLASH for stiff hyperbolic and parabolic systems.
 Such "stiff" systems arise in many nonlinear physics involving wide ranges of both length and time scales that are challenging to simulate.